Thursday, 31 December 2015

 Hermitcraft: Trailer Park Samosas

 Just in time for holiday entertaining, here's a killer recipe for an easy, addictive appetiser or side dish.
-Both the "Quick" and "Better" versions can be filled with hamburger or lentils, and the ingredients are readily available from most any North American supermarket.
+Both the "Quick" and "Better" versions can be filled with either hamburger or lentils, suitable for omnivore and vegetarian alike, and the ingredients are readily available from most any North American supermarket.
 The "Quick" recipe is indeed quick: about half an hour from groceries to piping hot, fragrant samosas.
 The "Better" one takes a little longer, but is well worth the extra time if you've got it.
 (Note: both are also fairly spicy; for milder results, dial back or omit the jalapeños.)

 Pastry for both versions:

 2 tubes ready-bake crescent roll dough, for 16 rolls in all.
-Keep tubes chilled until ready to open.
+Keep tubes chilled until the moment of use.

 "Quick" filling: